-IM supports message roaming, which means that, when users log in on different devices, they still have access to chat history with other users or groups.
+IM supports message roaming.
+That is, when users log in on different devices, they still have access to chat history with other users or groups.

-By default, roaming one-to-one messages and group messages are stored for 7 days.
-Messages older than 7 days will be deleted.
-You can change the number of roaming days in the console.
-Increasing roaming days is an value-added service.
+By default, one-to-one messages and group messages are stored in the roaming server for 7 days.
+Messages beyond the time limit of 7 days are deleted.
+You can change the roaming duration of messages in the console.
+To increase the roaming duration, you need to purchase a value-added service.
+For more information on billing, see Pricing.

 Different SDK versions allow you to extend the storage time of historical messages for different message types, as shown in the following table.